chessapig/chessapig.github.io/_posts/ihp/2026-01-26-wunderlich.md

   - craft
   - ihp
 image: /assets/ihp/wunderlich/pseudosphere.jpeg
 summary: A discrete model of a surface of constant negative curvature.
-This manifests Hilbert's proof that there is no complete, immersed hyperbolic plane in Euclidean 3-space
+This illustrates Hilbert's proof that there is no complete, immersed hyperbolic plane in Euclidean 3-space
 pageHasContent: true
 ---
 *Joint work with Chaim Goodman-Strauss and Henry Segerman*

 Start with a grid of sticks living in three dimensional space, with four sticks hinged at each point.
-Then enforce these two constraints:
+Enforce these two constraints:
 1. (Equal length) The four sticks around each square of the grid are the same length
 2. (Planarity) The four sticks meeting at each vertex are planar.